Alexandru Grigoraș

-Alexandru Grigoraş (born 5 July 1989) is a Romanian footballer who plays as a striker for Axiopolis Cernavodă.
+Alexandru Grigoraş (born 5 July 1989) is a Romanian former footballer who played as a striker for teams such as Farul Constanța, Pandurii Târgu Jiu or Săgeata Năvodari, among others.

 Career

 Grigoraș began playing football as an attacker with Callatis Mangalia in the lower levels of Romanian football.
 In June 2011, he was out of contract and signed with Romanian Liga I side Pandurii Târgu Jiu, a club managed by his father, Petre Grigoraș.